jgorset/facebook-messenger/README.md

 * [Chatwoot](http://chatwoot.com/) use Facebook Messenger to integrate their customer support bots with, well, Facebook Messenger.

-* [Botamp](https://botamp.com) is a all-in-one solution for Marketing Automation via messaging apps.
+* [Botamp](https://botamp.com) is the all-in-one solution for Marketing Automation via messaging apps.

 ## Hyper loves you